 Meet Allie!
-Allie, a professional nanny of 10 years, was placed at her current position through Nanny Counsel.
-She has worked a variety of nanny positions across the U.S. including live-in, travel, and tour-based positions.
+Allie is a professional nanny of 10 years and has worked a variety of nanny positions across the U.S. including live-in, travel, and tour-based positions.
 She currently works for a wonderful family taking care of a toddler boy in Nashville, TN.
 Allie works full-time and her nanny family depends on her reliability, knowledge, passion, and dedication to her job.
 In addition to her Bachelor's Degree, Allie also has spent considerable time obtaining many other childcare related qualifications and credentials.
 Nanny Counsel shadowed Allie for one full workday to document a day in her life, and this is what it looked like…

 It's 9am and Allie arrives at work with her diaper bag in tow.
 Her charge, L, is eating breakfast with his dad.
 Allie immediately gets to work by tending to some chores.
 We asked Allie about her morning routine...